-Before we could get them sealed we had one more problem to address.
-Because we poured the island in 3 separate pieces rather then one large slab (it would have been impossible to get into the kitchen), the smaller middle piece kept sagging slightly compared to the two larger outer pieces.
+Before we could get them sealed we had one more problem to address: Because we poured the island into 3 separate pieces rather than one large slab (it would have been impossible to get into the kitchen), the smaller middle piece kept sagging slightly compared to the two larger outer pieces.

 Plan A was to get the strongest L brackets available and drill one end into the drywall under the counter and let the countertop rest on the other end.
-The concrete ended up being to heavy and bent the L bracket slightly, AND it also required us to have an unsightly plank type thing under the counter (see it in the photos below).
+The concrete ended up being too heavy and bent the L bracket slightly, and it also required us to have an unsightly plank type thing under the counter (see it in the photos below).

 His idea was to drill into the concrete and place a metal bar between the side pieces and the middle and use epoxy glue to make sure it all held together.
-I was nervous about drilling into the concrete but he assured me it would be fine and as always father (in law!) knows best. 🙂
+I was nervous about drilling into the concrete but he assured me it would be fine and as always father (in-law!) knows best. 🙂

 After doing a ton of research we decided to use Cheng’s Concrete Sealer.
 I really liked that (most importantly) it is food safe and low VOC as well as a hybrid sealer.
-This meant that the sealer not only penetrates and seals up all the tiny little pores in the slabs but it also creates a super thin layer of sealant on the top.
+This meant that the sealer not only penetrates and seals up all the tiny little pores in the slabs but also creates a super thin layer of sealant on the top.
 Best of both worlds type deal.

 The first step is to sand the concrete to ensure that it is perfectly smooth.
-We used 4 different sand papers starting with the lowest grit number (the roughest) and working our way up to superfine paper.
+We used 4 different sandpapers starting with the lowest grit number (the roughest) and working our way up to superfine paper.

-If you are doing this by yourself I would recommend small sections but since I had my partner in crime with me we decided to tackle the entire thing together.
-Then you begin to apply the sealer mix in increasing ratios of sealer to water.
+If you are doing this by yourself, I would recommend small sections, but since I had my partner in crime with me we decided to tackle the entire thing together.
+Then, you begin to apply the sealer mix in increasing ratios of sealer to water.

-Scott etched T <3 S into the sealer mix…since we opted out of etching it into the concrete!
+Scott etched “T <3 S” into the sealer mix since we opted out of etching it into the concrete!

-Of course we had a great time and played super fun music and danced and sang!
+Of course, we had a great time and played super fun music and danced and sang!
 Well mostly I danced and Scott sang. 🙂

-This is how things were looking after the first round of sealing:
+This is how things were looking after the first round of sealing

 We applied 3 layers, waited an hour and reapplied another 3 layers.

 After waiting 24 hours we did the “drop test” where you place several drops of water on your concrete and wait 2 minutes to see if any of the water has seeped into the concrete or left a dark spot.

 We passed!
 Hooray!
-Here’s a before and after comparison- aren’t these countertops gorgeous?
-I am not just saying that because they were my dream and took months of effort and patience…but I really, truly think these are awesome!!
+Here’s a before and after comparison:

+Aren’t these countertops gorgeous?
+I am not just saying that because they were my dream and took months of effort and patience.
+But I really, truly think these are awesome!

-They are so smooth and have a slight sheen to them (see how the window light is reflected in the photo above?).
+They are so smooth and have a slight sheen to them (see how the window light is reflected in the photo above?)
 I love them.
 I can’t stop touching them.
-They are the superstars of our kitchen for sure!! 🙂
+They are the superstars of our kitchen for sure! 🙂